Skip to main content

 stk validate infra

-The stk-validate infra command validates the structure of an infrastructure.
-To validate a backend, run the command inside the backend folder.
+The stk validate infra command validates the structure of an Infrastructure.
+To validate an Infrastructure, run the command inside the Infrastructure folder.

 The command will: